Brink-Software/Brink.Azure-Monitor-Alerts-To-MsTeams/README.md

 # Overview
-Application-Insights-To-Teams-Function is an http triggered Azure Function (V2) that posts a notification using message card in a designated Microsoft Teams channel when an Application Insights log alert is fired:
+This repo contains an http triggered Azure Function (V2) that posts a notification using message card in a designated Microsoft Teams channel when an Azure Monitor alert is fired:

 ![GitHub Logo](/assets/alert-message.png)